 I hate being a quitter, really hate it.
 And I hate missing out.
 But knowing we still had to walk several kilometres back to the car, I finally conceded defeat, and we turned back long before reaching our destination.

 A rather disappointing afternoon, after an exceedingly wonderful morning.
 While at Big Beach, though, we found an excellent place to watch the sunset that evening.
-I’ll share some of those marvellous shots next week.
+To see those marvelous shots click here.
+Start from beginning of trip here.